tythe-protocol/tythe/README.md

 This is under active development, and is rough around the edges.
 But it does work!

-Please [contact me](aaron@aaronboodman.com) if you'd like to use it and I'll help you get started.
+Please contact me (aaron@aaronboodman.com) if you'd like to use it and I'll help you get started.

 # Setup